cesalazar/berlinblockchainweek/events/ethberlin/README.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description: 4th Hackathon of the ETH Global series.
+ETHBerlin is committed to inclusion, diversity, education, and above all, to the Ethereum Community improvement.

 #####################